pine64/website/content/documentation/PinePhone/Privacy_switches.md

 The PinePhone features six switches that can be used to configure its hardware.
 They are numbered 1-6, with switch 1 located nearest to the modem.
 Their "on" position is toward the top of the phone.

 {{< admonition type="warning" >}}
 It is not recommended to change the PinePhone’s privacy switch positions while the device is powered on.
 In particular, toggling the **modem privacy switch** while the phone is running can lead to **modem firmware corruption**.
+Additionally, the phone is not notified of the loss of power to the disabled part, so it may continue to assume the component is operating normally; if you switch the dip switches back on during operation, it may not automatically regain functionality.
 {{</ admonition >}}

 | Number | Name | Explanation | Description |